HortonworksUniversity/Essentials/demos/storm/README.md

 Verify that the topology is being monitored via the [Storm UI](http://127.0.0.1:8744/ "Storm UI").
 Drill into the topology itself as well as the spout and bolts to see counts.
-Be sure to also review the Visualization Tool output which uses visual metaphors such as:
+NOTE: It will likely take several minutes before the topology begins to show "emit" counts, so please be patient.
+Also, while in the Storm UI be sure to also review the Visualization Tool output which uses visual metaphors such as:

 * Blue circles for spouts